Skip to main content (Press Enter).

 Travis AFB medics train with UC Davis Health

 U.S. Air Force Capt.
-Hui Chong Hutton, 60th Aeromedical Evacuation flight nurse, records AES Airmen training at Travis Air Force Base, California, March 22, 2022.
+Judy Hipelius, 60th Aeromedical Evacuation Squadron flight nurse, is timed donning fire emergency gear in a C-17 Globemaster III at Travis Air Force Base, California, March 22, 2022.
 The AE mission is to provide trusted care in the air for service members, dependents, veterans and allies.
 (U.S. Air Force photo by Senior Airman Jonathon Carnell)

 Details